glassworks/course-api-supports/002-api/400-le-sgbdr.md

 create database IF NOT EXISTS school;

 /* Créer l'utilisateur API */
-create user IF NOT EXISTS 'api-dev'@'%.%.%.%' identified by 'apipassword';
+create user IF NOT EXISTS 'api-dev'@'%.%.%.%' identified by 'api-dev-password';
 grant select, update, insert, delete on school.* to 'api-dev'@'%.%.%.%';
 flush privileges;